SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 <a name="operations"></a>
 ### Operations
-Operations are cloud-to-device messages so that devices can be remotely controlled and managed by Cumulocity IoT.
+Operations are cloud-to-device messages so that devices can be remotely controlled and managed by {{< product-c8y-iot >}}.
 Typical operations are installing a new software, switching a relay in a power meter or sending a credit to a vending machine.

 For details see [{{< product-c8y-iot >}}'s domain model > Operations](/concepts/domain-model/#operations).